 - Gather the edges and press until tightly closed, squeezing out any excess air, to ensure that ingredients do not escape.

-- Steam the wontons for 5 to 10 minutes then serve immediately.
+- Steam the pork and ginger wontons for 5 to 10 minutes then serve immediately.

 So how do you fold a wonton if you haven’t done it before?
 This video shows you how to make wonton shapes, so once your filling is mixed, you are ready to spoon a teaspoon of mixture into each wonton wrapper and shape your wontons.